iridia-ulb/blockchain-simulations/README.md

-# Run Ethereum software in a simulation using ARGoS and Docker containers
+# Run blockchain-based robot swarm experiments

-This repository contains the experimental setup and control loops for running blockchain-based experiments in a simuluation using ARGoS, Docker containers, and Ethereum.
+This repository contains the setup and control loops for running blockchain-based experiments in a simuluation using ARGoS, Docker containers, and Ethereum.

-### Related Publications:
+### Related papers:

 _“Robot swarms neutralize harmful Byzantine robots using a blockchain-based token economy“_, V. Strobel, A. Pacheco, M. Dorigo.
 Submitted to Science Robotics